Bed: Near East

 The Egyptians had high bedsteads which were ascended by steps, with bolsters or pillows, and curtains to hang around.
 The elite of Egyptian society such as its pharaohs and queens even had beds made of wood, sometimes gilded.
 Often there was a head-rest as well, semi-cylindrical and made of stone, wood, or metal.
 Ancient Assyrians, Medes, and Persians had beds of a similar kind, and frequently decorated their furniture with inlays or appliques of metal, mother-of-pearl, and ivory.

-The adjacent image showcases a headrest.
-Headrests like this were used in life to support the head while sleeping.
-They are also found supporting a mummy's head in the coffin.
-This headrest perhaps was made specifically for the tomb, since the offering prayer has been inscribed on the supporting column, although the prayer may have been added after the death of the owner.

 Medieval history

-Medieval Europeans lay on the floor on beds of leaves covered with skins, or in a kind of shallow chest filled with leaves and moss.
 In the early Middle Ages they laid carpets on the floor or on a bench against the wall, placed upon them were mattresses stuffed with feathers, wool, or hair, and used skins as a covering.
 Curtains were hung from the ceiling or from an iron arm projecting from the wall.
 They appear to have generally lain naked in bed, wrapping themselves in large linen sheets which were stretched over the cushions.

 In the 12th century, luxury increased and bedsteads were made of wood much decorated with inlaid, carved, and painted ornamentation.
 They also used folding beds, which served as couches by day and had cushions covered with silk laid upon leather.
 At night a linen sheet was spread and pillows placed, while silk-covered skins served as coverlets.
 The Carolingian manuscripts show metal bedsteads much higher at the head than at the feet, and this shape continued in use until the 13th century in France, many cushions being added to raise the body to a sloping position.
 In 12th-century manuscripts, the bedsteads appear much richer, with inlays, carving, and painting, and with embroidered coverlets and mattresses in harmony.
 Curtains were hung above the bed and a small hanging lamp is often shown.